ashleefv/BeeNestABM/README.md

     transitionVector(bumpedStorage == 1 & currentActivity == 1) = AtoI_Bumped(bumpedStorage == 1 & currentActivity == 1);
     transitionVector(bumpedStorage == 1 & currentActivity == 0) = ItoA_Bumped(bumpedStorage == 1 & currentActivity == 0);

-To determine if the bee switch states (inactive or active), we compare a random number in the range [0,1] to the transitionVector.
-If the random number is less than the transitionVector, then the updatedActivity changes from 0 to 1 or from 1 to 0.
+To determine if the bee switch states (inactive or active), we compare random numbers in the range [0,1] stored in randomTransition to the transitionVector.
+If the value of randomTransition is less than that in transitionVector, then the updatedActivity changes from 0 to 1 or from 1 to 0.
 Otherwise, the updatedActivity is equal to the currentActivity.

     randomTransition = rand(size(currentActivity)); % sample from uniform distribution [0,1]
     updatedActivity = currentActivity; % initialize